katsushi2441/airadio/README.md

 # AI Radio Generator

-AI Radio Generator is an **early-stage open-source AI pipeline** that converts news articles or keywords into short radio-style audio programs and podcast-compatible RSS feeds.
+AI Radio Generator is an automated AI project that generates radio-style audio episodes and podcast-compatible RSS feeds from news articles or keywords.

+Users receive ready-to-publish audio files and RSS feeds without manual recording, editing, or voice work.

-This project provides the **core technical foundation** for generating and distributing AI-powered audio content without manual recording or editing.
+This project focuses on clarity, automation, and practical AI-powered content generation.
-It is designed as an experimental and extensible media automation system.

 ---

+## What this project does

+AI Radio Generator provides a complete, automated workflow:

+- Ingests news articles or keyword-based content
+- Generates radio-style scripts using large language models (LLMs)
+- Converts scripts into natural-sounding speech via text-to-speech
+- Outputs audio files and updates podcast-compatible RSS feeds

+All steps are executed automatically.

+---

+## What users get (Outputs)

+- 🎧 Radio-style audio episodes (WAV / MP3)
+- 📡 Podcast-compatible RSS feeds ready for distribution
+- ⚙️ Fully automated pipeline with no manual recording or editing

+These outputs can be directly published to podcast platforms or used as AI-generated audio content.

+---

+## Who this project is for

+- Content creators who want automated audio generation
+- Educators looking for spoken summaries or AI narration
+- Developers exploring AI-powered media pipelines
+- Podcasters experimenting with automated content production

 ## What this repository provides